 How to Use Agents

-Create and manage intelligent AI assistants.
+Create and manage intelligent multilingual AI assistants.

 When you run the example, the agent will greet you with “Hi, how can I help you today?”.